 In the television industry, an upfront is a gathering at the start of important advertising sales periods, held by television network executives and attended by major advertisers and the media.
 Each major television network previews its upcoming fall and mid-season television shows for advertisers, the press, and the other networks.
 The annual upfronts for broadcast television generally occur in mid-May.

 Product Road Map

 Phase III – Data and Metadata.
 The last and most important phase was analytics and forecasting.
-The identification, collection, ingestion, normalization and consolidation of programming/scheduling meta data such as Nielsen ratings, online viewership, financial budgets, marketing budgets, associated talent (e.g. writers, directors, producers, actors) and content synopses to provide near real-time reporting and data visualizations for all departments and personnel to consume (with approval) for their business needs.
+The identification, collection, ingestion, normalization, and consolidation of programming/scheduling data and rich auxiliary metadata such as Nielsen ratings, streaming viewership, content synopses, financial budgets, marketing budgets, genre, producing studio, and associated talent (e.g. writers, directors, producers, actors) to provide near real-time reporting and data visualizations for all departments and personnel to consume for their business needs.

 Sample use cases:

 - Heat map overlaying a programming schedule illustrating viewership activity by date/time for programming strategists.

 - Budget map for financial analysts to understand upcoming quarterly financial demands.

 - Key content release schedules for marketing and creative development to understand overall releases to avoid competing conflicts or leverage gaps

-These reports can be subscribed to, automatically emailed, run on a schedule or run as-needed on-demand.
-All reports have controlled access and are tightly secured.
+This information can be subscribed to, automatically emailed, run on a schedule or run as-needed on-demand.